During the Cold War, Bulgaria and Romania were

-We’ll then take the long drive to Cluj Napoca (5 hours) and meet our guide who will take us into Hoia-Baciu forest, known as ‘’the Bermuda triangle of Romania’’ and named after a shepherd and his 200 strong flock of sheep who vanished in the forest, this is classed as one of the darkest, most haunted places in the world.
+We’ll then take the long drive to Cluj Napoca (5 hours) and meet our guide who will take us into Hoia-Baciu forest, known as ‘’the Bermuda triangle of Romania’’ and named after a shepherd and his 200 strong flocks of sheep who vanished in the forest, this is classed as one of the darkest, most haunted places in the world.

 Named after a shepherd who went missing in the forest with a flock of 200 sheep, Hoia Baciu came to international attention in 1968 when Emil Barnea, a military technician, photographed what he claimed was a UFO hovering over The Clearing.
 What differentiates this story from other UFO claims is that Barnea had nothing to gain from reporting the sighting, and everything to lose.
-The Communist government equated a belief in the paranormal with madness and state-sabotage, and Barnea lost his job in a country which had no support for the sacked.
+The Communist government equated a belief in the paranormal with madness and state-sabotage, and Barnea lost his job in a country that had no support for the sacked.

-Visitors to the area have reported bizarre symptoms such as nausea, anxiety, the feeling of being watched and electronic devices completely jamming or failing.
+Visitors to the area have reported bizarre symptoms such as nausea, anxiety, the feeling of being watched, and electronic devices completely jamming or failing.